Hyperfixation

 This is helpful when we are at a noisy place that we cannot avoid or a medical appointment that would otherwise stress him out.

 Hyperfixations become harmful when they turn into avoidance.
-If the hyperfixation is resulting in not eating, sleeping, maintaining hygiene, or nurturing relationships, then perhaps it’s time to reevaluate the situation.
+If the hyperfixation results in not eating, sleeping, maintaining hygiene, or nurturing relationships, then perhaps itโs time to reevaluate the situation.

-If you are always avoiding certain situations to participate in your hyperfixation, then other coping mechanisms should be explored.
+If you always avoid certain situations to participate in your hyperfixation, other coping mechanisms should be explored.

 Other times, the subject of your hyperfixation can be harmful.
 For example, hyperfixating on a traumatic experience.